The foundation pursues change by tackling defined problems in a pragmatic, nonpartisan manner.

 While scrupulously non-partisan, we do not avoid issues or problems because others have made them matters of partisan dispute, and we will not avoid or abandon a strategy that is supported by evidence because it has become politicized.
 We are, as an organization, accountable first and foremost to our mission to promote the well-being of humankind.

-- Continuing to work in areas like global warming or women’s reproductive health, which became politicized after we launched our efforts
+- Continuing to work in areas like climate change or women’s reproductive health, which became politicized after we launched our efforts

 - Launching efforts, like Madison and Cyber initiatives, built around supporting organizations across the ideological spectrum in addressing deeply politicized problems